Latest deals from trusted retailers

 Nearby attractions for a longer day out:

-Newquay Zoo and Newquay Blue Reef Aquarium are less than 20 minutes away, while the famous Eden project is a 30-minute drive.
+Newquay Zoo and Newquay Blue Reef Aquarium are less than 20 minutes away, while the famous Eden Project is a 30-minute drive, as is The Lost Gardens of Heligan.
 Newquay also has gorgeous beaches and lovely walks.

 We had a brilliant day out and the children could happily have done it all again the following day.
 I loved how easy it was – as soon as they had tired of one activity there was something nearby to move on to.
 And having indoor and outdoor entertainment meant we could enjoy the sunshine while it lasted and then duck under cover when the drizzle set in.
 It’s not sophisticated, glitzy or even naturally beautiful (which Cornwall excels at elsewhere).
 If you’re used to visiting smart modern adventure parks and attractions then Dairyland might be a tad underwhelming, and it’s not cheap.
 But it was a big thumbs up from our children – and if they’re happy, I’m happy.